Golasecca culture: Burials

 The Golasecca culture is best known for its burial customs, where an apparent ancestor cult imposed respect for the necropolis, a sacred area untouched by agrarian use or deforestation.
 The early-period burials took place in selected raised positions oriented with respect to the sun.
 Burial practices were direct inhumation or in a lidded cistae.
 Stone circles and alignments are found.
 Burial urns were painted with designs, with accessory ceramics, such as cups on tall bases.
 Bronze objects are usually of wearing apparel: pins and fibulas, armbands, rings, earrings, pendants and necklaces.
 Bronze vessels are rare.
 The practice of cremation persists into the second period (early sixth to mid-fourth centuries).

 Cremation near the burial site, followed by ash and bone burials in terracotta jars, in excavated pits set at determined distances one from the other in scattered necropolises, characterize a culture of many small village settlements.

 At the site of Sesto Calende, south of Lake Maggiore, were two chariot burials dating to the 7th and 6th century BC, accompanied with weapons, ornaments and a large situla while an earlier burial at Ca' Morta – Como (c.
 700 BC) included a four-wheeled wagon in the tomb.
 Unlike the Este and Villanova cultures of Bologna, the Golasecca culture is characterized by the presence of a large warrior class, as is clear from the chariots and weapons found in the tombs of some of their leaders.

-In a Golasecca culture tomb in Pombia has been found the oldest known remains of common hop beer in the world.
+In a Golasecca culture tomb in Pombia, the oldest known remains of common hop beer in the world have been found.